 A numb chin is generally a sign of a disorder within the nerves of the face.
-Disruption to these nerves can cause symptoms within the chin or sides of the face, including numbness.
+It may point to numb chin syndrome, which causes a numb chin, lips, teeth, or gums.

 The causes of numb chin vary widely.
 Minor bumps or damage that cause swelling may lead to temporary numbness in the chin.
 In some cases, a numb chin may be a sign of a more serious condition or infection.